Editor's note: This post has been updated in November 2025 for comprehensiveness.

 Water also introduces the risk of corrosion within your compressed air system.
 Any metal components exposed to moisture are at risk of rust and degradation, which can lead to a significant decrease in equipment lifespan and efficiency.

-Pipe scale and rust
+Pipe Scale and Rust

 Moisture also causes pipe scale and rust to form.
 As rust builds in the system, it decreases the pipe's interior surface area, allowing less air to pass through and reducing the system's performance.